Read “Supporting The Indy Means Supporting Young Journalists Like Me” for another young writer’s perspective.

 I wrote a heavily researched article about the NYPD’s protest suppression tactics for our recent December issue.
 When I saw the completed issue, I yelled out.
 My article made the cover.

-Having something to focus on that brings me close to the people that are working to change the world for has been essential in this whirlwind of a year.
+Having something to focus on that brings me close to the people that are working to change the world’s order has been essential in this whirlwind of a year.

 People who read The Indy may not realize how much of a grassroots effort it is.
 Our small team works diligently to make each issue possible.
 We run around the city cleaning newspaper boxes, going to the printing press, handing out the paper at protests.
-We work with countless organizers, intellectuals, and community members in order to produce the news we feel is vital to understanding current events in New York City.
-We work with amazing writers, photographers and writers to get these issues on the page in a way that the reader will find engaging and, hopefully, empowering.
+We work with countless organizers, intellectuals and community members in order to produce the news we feel is vital to understanding current events in New York City.
+We are honored to be home to a beautiful host of photographers and writers to get these issues on the page in a way that the reader will find engaging and, hopefully, empowering.

 Read the most recent Editor’s Note: “Trump Will Soon Be Gone.
 But The Need For Independent Journalism Will Not”